pefarrell/pefarrell.github.io/index.md

 <p>2024-08-13: A new paper is up on arXiv about <a href="https://arxiv.org/abs/2408.05095">augmented Lagrangian preconditioners for Navier-Stokes control problems</a>, with <a href="https://sites.google.com/view/santololeveque/home">Santolo Leveque</a> and <a href="https://www.sns.it/en/persona/michele-benzi">Michele Benzi</a>.
 Update: accepted in SISC.</p>

 <p>2024-07-30: I gave a talk in the <a href="https://mfem.org/seminar/">FEM@LNLL seminar series</a>, hosted by <a href="https://people.llnl.gov/kolev1">Tzanio Kolev</a>.</p>
-<p>2024-07-17: A new paper is up on arXiv about <a href="https://arxiv.org/abs/2407.11904">time discretisations that preserve conservation laws and dissipation inequalities</a>, with Boris Andrews.</p>
+<p>2024-07-17: A new paper is up on arXiv about <a href="https://arxiv.org/abs/2407.11904">time discretisations that preserve conservation laws and dissipation inequalities</a>, with Boris Andrews.
+Update: accepted in SISC.</p>
 <p>2024-07-15: Congratulations to <a href="https://ecmiindmath.org/2024/07/15/lanczos-ecmi-ems-prize-awarded-to-mumps/">Patrick Amestoy, Jean-Yves L'Excellent, and Theo Mary</a> on <a href="https://euromathsoc.org/news/fourteen-prizes-awarded-to-european-mathematicians-at-the-9th-ecm-121">winning the inaugural EMS/ECMI Lanczos Prize for Mathematical Software</a> for their work on <a href="https://mumps-solver.org/index.php">MUMPS</a>!</p>
 <p>2024-07-01: I attended the <a href="https://pdesoft.org/">PDESoft 2024 conference</a> in Cambridge, UK.
 Umberto Zerbinati, Jack Betteridge, India Marsden, Pablo Brubeck, Boris Andrews, and Aaron Baier-Reinio gave talks.</p>
 <p>2024-06-21: I attended the <a href="https://efef2024.github.io/">European Finite Element Fair</a> organised by <a href="https://profiles.ucl.ac.uk/36640-erik-burman">Erik Burman</a> and others in London, UK.
 Umberto Zerbinati, Mingdong He, Boris Andrews, Aaron Baier-Reinio, Pablo Brubeck, and India Marsden gave talks.</p>